-The Police Crime and Victims Plan sets out the PCVC’s Vision, the outcomes they wish to achieve, along with twelve key priorities which will be the focus over the life of the plan.
+The Police and Crime Plan sets out the PCC’s Vision, the outcomes they wish to achieve, along with twelve key priorities which will be the focus over the life of the plan.

-The plan builds on the foundations of the previous plan, and once again emphasises the role of the PCVC in holding the Constabulary to account.
+The plan builds on the foundations of the previous plan, and once again emphasises the role of the PCC in holding the Constabulary to account.